grpc/proposal/A52-xds-custom-lb-policies.md

   - Contains a `LoadBalancingPolicy` field that has a list of endpoint picking policies.
 This field will be processed by recursively calling the xDS LB policy registry, and the result will be used in the `child_policy` field in the configuration for the `xds_wrr_locality_experimental` policy (see the “xDS WRR Locality Load Balancer” sections for details on the config format).
 - `xds.type.v3.TypedStruct`
   - This type represents a custom policy, deployed with the gRPC client by a user
-  - The gRPC policy name will be value of the `type_url` field in the `TypedStruct`, with the "`type.googleapis.com/`" prefix stripped out
+  - The gRPC policy name will be the "type name" part of the value of the `type_url` field in the `TypedStruct`.
+We get this by using the part after the last `/` character.
   - The `Struct` contained in the `TypedStruct` will be returned as-is as the configuration JSON object.
   - Note that when registering custom policy implementations in the gRPC load balancer registry, the name should follow valid protobuf message naming conventions and use a custom package, e.g. "`myorg.MyCustomLb`".